gswliang/Orderbook/README.md

-# Getting Started with Orderbook Application
+# Getting started with Orderbook Application

 ## Install the dependencies